Cost of living · Tampa, Florida · 2026

 How much does housing cost in Tampa?

 A 2-bedroom apartment in Tampa costs approximately $1,977 per month based on HUD Fair Market Rent data.
-Housing makes up about 23% of the total monthly budget.
+At about 46% of the monthly needs budget, housing is the largest cost category here.

 Is Tampa more expensive than the national average?